andyzhangx/demo/issues/azurefile-issues.md

 azure file plugin is using cifs/SMB protocol, file/dir permission could not be changed after mounting

 **Workaround**:
-Use subPath together with azure disk plugin
+Use `subPath` together with azure disk plugin (for ext3/4 disk type, there is a `lost+found` directory after disk format)

 **Related issues**
 [Persistent Volume Claim permissions](https://github.com/Azure/AKS/issues/225)